MovieMaker93/flux-portfolio-image/README.md

 1) Define an image repository
 2) Define an image policy

-The **image repository** tells Flux which container to scan and the time interval:
+The **image repository** tells Flux which container registry to scan and the time interval:
 ```yaml
 ---
 apiVersion: image.toolkit.fluxcd.io/v1beta1